EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 The communication between the Action Views and the underlying Actions and Resources is operated via certain Interfaces, namely the REST and the RPC interface.
-Interfaces are provided by the server via dynamically created URLs within the Operator Interface with the help of pythons standard library SimpleXMLRPCServer and the Django extension library django-rest-framework.
-The interfaces are consumed by the JavaScript client using the rpc.js and the Backbone.js libraries.
+Interfaces are provided by the server via dynamically created URLs within the Operator Interface with.

 Each visual representation of the Operator Interface, namely the Components and Action View, consists of three elements: